 There are a few things to keep in mind when shopping for a portable coffee machine.
 Obviously, you want to get the best machine for your needs and your travel requirements, so keep the below points in mind:

-- Bulkiness: Your coffee machine might be heavy or light, big or small, cumbersome or easy to carry, depending on your specific model.
-Some models are bulkier than others, and depending on what your priorities are, you could end up with one that’s too big for your intentions.
+- Bulkiness: Some models are bulkier than others, and depending on what your priorities are, you could end up with one that’s too big for your intentions.
 If you’re going camping, consider a smaller coffee maker, but if you’re headed for hotels, maybe consider a bigger machine, if your luggage can handle it!

-- Power: Depending on the style of machine you purchase, power might become a bit of an issue.
+- Power: Depending on the style of machine, power might become a bit of an issue.
 Some machines will require mains power through a cable, whereas others will be battery-powered either by an in-built battery or by removable batteries (such as AA’s or AAA’s).
-Power might be a bit of an issue if you go camping, so make sure you have your solutions in order.

 - Type: The type of portable coffee machine or portable coffee maker you get is very important, be it automatic, pot, press or vacuum.
 You might prefer one type of coffee brewing over another, so keep your eye out for different brewing capabilities.

 Should I get a portable coffee machine?

 Portable coffee machines are useful for those that travel a lot and prefer their coffee a certain way (or just don’t want to fork out for takeaway coffees all the time), but for those who may not be travelling far and wide, a portable coffee machine may not be worth it.
 But if you can imagine yourself enjoying a nice hot cuppa while taking in the fresh air during a camping trip, a portable coffee machine might be worth adding to your inventory.